-Milwaukee Brewers’ Pitcher Corey Knebel Will Undergo Tommy John Surgery
+Milwaukee Brewers Pitcher Corey Knebel Will Undergo Tommy John Surgery

 Corey Knebel, a pitcher and reliever for the Milwaukee Brewers, announced that he will miss the 2019 Major League Baseball season because he plans to repair an injury.
-Knebel has a partially torn ulnar collateral ligament that damaged his right elbow and to fix his arm, he will be undergoing Tommy John surgery, according to Sporting News.
+Knebel has a partially torn ulnar collateral ligament that damaged his right elbow, and to fix his arm, he will be undergoing Tommy John surgery, according to Sporting News.

 Just hours prior to his team’s game against the St. Louis Cardinals at Miller Park, Knebel made his surgery decision public.
 While professional baseball players don’t typically tell the media about their surgery decisions, Knebel had a different perspective on why he took this approach.
 Since it was left up to Knebel to make his own decision about the surgery, it seemed fitting to also allow the pitcher to announce his choice.